Sins of the Father - Chapter 1: Last Rites - The Penitent Man

 "That's what I was hoping you could tell me," Chen said.
 "Marcus, I just got a call from the ME.
 There are three more bodies."

-"Three more bodies in the last week, all found in different parts of the city.
+"Three more bodies over the past three months, all found in different parts of the city.
+We only just connected them—different precincts, different detectives, nobody saw the pattern until I started looking.
 All with the same markings.
 All reported missing after going to confession."

 Ice spread through my chest.
 "Someone's targeting people who go to confession."